timurrrr/86buttdrop/README.md

 Tools required:

-* Metric sockets and wrenches
+* Metric wrenches
+  * Highly recommended: a _ratcheting_ wrench in a size that fits the 25 mm long bolts you bought
-* Breaker bar
+* Breaker bar and a 12 mm socket
 * T50 L-shaped wrench, or better yet T50 bit with a low profile wrench
 * Zip ties
 * Optional: Blue loctite